SorinaHamidifar/aether-engine/README.md

 # ---------- main.py ----------
 """
-Main entry point for the Dynamic Innovation Hub.
+Main entry point for the Dynamic
 """

 from core import innovation, scalability